 Fujifilm X-T2 versus Nikon D7100

 The Fujifilm X-T2 and the Nikon D7100 are two enthusiast cameras that were announced, respectively, in July 2016 and February 2013.
 The X-T2 is a mirrorless interchangeable lens camera, while the D7100 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Fujifilm X-T2 and the Nikon D7100 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T2 – represents 100 percent across all the size and weight measures).